noamgariani11/Mock-Report/CaseNotes.md

 # Findings

-First thing I found is browsing history where it seems they are looking up some different types of encoding.
+The first thing I found is browsing history where it seems they are looking up some different types of encoding.
 This might be useful later.

 ![image](https://user-images.githubusercontent.com/91398631/232166533-ee6cc922-6b72-43a2-b7ce-4c3e50f1a85f.png)

-In the gallery there are 4 different .bmp images.
+In the gallery, there are 4 different .bmp images.

 ![image](https://user-images.githubusercontent.com/91398631/232166639-7eec6391-6e61-4f77-8cb2-f7be7b0ed906.png)

 Now looking at the irclogs of which there are many but the first one I saw was in this path ```/3/home/yone/irclogs/01/04/#avidreader13.log```.

-This contains some information that related to the .bmp images that was just found earlier.
+This contains some information related to the .bmp images that were just found earlier.

 Key Points of the avidreader13.log: